LoQiseaking69/LoQiseaking69/README.md

 ![Quantum Computing GIF](https://github.com/LoQiseaking69/LoQiseaking69/blob/main/Fun.gif)

+                                      The More Regressed, The Smaller The Universe...

-I'm navigating through the complexity of artificial intelligence, where ideas are pulled straight from the chest — a trajectory of curated ambitions.
+I'm navigating through the complexity of artificial intelligence and Robotics, where ideas are pulled straight from the chest to whatever end, effector... probably
+— a trajectory of curated ambitions.
 Whether these concepts resonate with you or spark curiosity, they represent a meticulous journey through the iterations of my work.

 ## Interests
 - A.N.N's (Artificial Neural Networks)